course-details-portlet

 Learning outcome

-• can identify the requirements for the legal basis for decisions according to relevant welfare laws
+• identify the requirements for the legal basis for decisions according to relevant welfare laws

-• can communicate welfare law issues and see them in connection with social issues
+• communicate welfare law issues and see these in the context of social work issues

-• can work with legal welfare issues related to social work
+• can work with welfare law issues related to social work

 Learning methods and activities

-The learning activity will consist of lectures and seminars with solutions to legal issues and discussions and reflectations on these in plenary.
-Some of the teaching material will be posted on the learning platform in the form of video, articles and other relevant material.
-Students must assume some self-study in advance and after lectures and seminars.
+The learning activity will consist of lectures with solutions to legal issues based on practical cases, and discussions and reflections on these in plenary.
+Some of the teaching material will be posted on the learning platform in the form of videos, articles and other relevant material.
+Students must expect some self-studies before and after lectures.

 Further on evaluation